 - Subcommittee on Economic Development, Public Buildings, and Emergency Management.

-She serves on the Science and Technology Committee on two subcommittees:
+She serves on the Science, Space, and Technology Committee on two subcommittees:

-- The Subcommittee on Technology and Innovation, where she serves as the Ranking Member
+- The Subcommittee on Space, where she serves as the Ranking Member

-She also serves on the House Committee on Standards of Official Conduct and as an Executive Committee member of the Tom Lantos Human Rights Commission.
+She also serves as an Executive Committee member of the Tom Lantos Human Rights Commission.

 Rep. Edwards quickly established herself as an active new leader in Congress.
-She serves as the co-chair of the Democratic Congressional Campaign Committee’s (DCCC) Red-to-Blue program and also serves on the recruiting committee.
+She serves as Co-Chair of the Bipartisan Congressional Women’s Caucus, Chair of the Democratic Women’s Working Group, and as the Chair of the Democratic Congressional Campaign Committee’s (DCCC) Recruitment Committee.